Solar Terrestrial Activity Report

 Propagation

-Long distance low and medium frequency (below 2 MHz) propagation along paths north of due west over upper middle and high latitudes is fair.
-Propagation on long distance northeast-southwest paths is poor.
+Long distance low and medium frequency (below 2 MHz) propagation along paths north of due west over upper middle and high latitudes is poor.
+Propagation on long distance northeast-southwest paths is fair.

 Forecast

-The geomagnetic field is expected to be quiet to active on April 19-21 due to CME and coronal hole effects.
+The geomagnetic field is expected to be at quiet to active levels on February 15-17 due to effects from CH1270.

 Coronal holes (1) Coronal mass ejections (2) M and X class flares (3)